 The Specialised Textiles Association through its Training Sub Committee keeps members up to date with developments in the area of training and helps communicate the training needs of the industry to the various government bodies and training organisations involved in the training delivery.
 An important role in all this is to assist members in being able to access training wherever they are, in a delivery method which best suits their business and at the same time gain access to the government funding available in taking on trainees.
 Whilst these matters vary slightly from state to state, the broad issues are largely the same.

-At this stage the information on this page is confined to training for fabricator members under Certificates II and III in Textile Fabrication.
+At this stage the information on this page is confined to training for fabricator members for Certificate III in Manufactured Textile Products.

 National Training Package